-When you stay with Naples Florida Vacation Homes, the sand, the surf, and the golf courses for which Naples is renowned are just a short ways from your door.
+When you stay in Naples Florida, the sand, the surf, and the golf courses for which Naples is renowned are just a short ways from your door.

 But there’s much more to Naples than beautiful beaches.
 Chances are you want to get some insight into the history of Naples and Southwest Florida — a region with a fascinating past.
 For many years reachable only by boat, Naples was originally of interest to adventurous fisherman and sportsmen.
 When the railroad was built in the 1920s, development began that put Naples on the path to becoming a vacation paradise.